Pavagada Solar Park

-Pavagada Solar Park is a solar park covering an area of 13000 acre in Pavagada taluk, Tumkur district, Karnataka.
+Shakti Sthala, also called Pavagada Solar Park is a solar park covering an area of 13000 acre in Pavagada taluk, Tumkur district, Karnataka.
 Completed in 2019, the park has a capacity of 2,050 MW.
-As of April 2021, it is the World's third largest photovoltaic solar park after the 2,245 MW Bhadla Solar Park in Rajasthan and 2,200 MW Huanghe Hydropower Hainan Solar Park in China.
-The total project cost was ₹14,800 crore (US$2.1 billion).
+As of April 2021, it is the world's third largest photovoltaic solar park after the 2,245 MW Bhadla Solar Park in Rajasthan and 2,200 MW Huanghe Hydropower Hainan Solar Park in China.
+It is the second largest in India.The total project cost was ₹14,800 crore (US$2.1 billion).

 History

 Background

 Karnataka Renewable Energy Development Ltd (KREDL) and the Solar Energy Corporation of India (SECI) established a joint venture company, the Karnataka Solar Power Development Corporation Ltd (KSPDCL), in March 2015 to implement solar power projects in Karnataka.
 The Chairman of the State High Level Clearance Committee (SLHCC) approved the KSPDCL's proposal to construct a solar power park in Pavagada taluk on 29 October 2015.
 The project is spread over a total area of 13000 acre which includes the 5 villages of Balasamudra, Tirumani, Kyataganacharlu, Vallur and Rayacharlu.

 Pavagada was chosen as the site for the project for several reasons.
 Apart from high solar radiation and availability of land, the region receives very little rainfall.
 Pavagada taluk is located in a semi-arid tract, atop an elevated plateau surrounded by rocky hills.
 The region has been declared drought hit by the Karnataka Government 54 times in the past 6 decades.
-The region is also scarcely populated and most of its residents are poor farmers.
+The region is also sparsely populated and most of its residents are poor farmers.
 Many of the region's residents have migrated to Bangalore, located about 180 km away, for economic reasons.

 G.V.
 Balram, the managing director of KREDL, was born and raised in a village in Pavaguda taluk.
 He understood that farmers in the region were reluctant to sell their land due to emotional reasons.
 In order to aid in the development of the region and reduce economic migration, Balram offered farmers the option to lease the land required for the project rather than purchase it outright.
 Landowners receive an annual payment of ₹21000 per acre under the terms of the lease which is valid for 25–35 years.
 For the entire land required for the park, the total compensation for the entire project amounts to ₹23-25 crore per year.
 The annual payment amount will increase by 5% every 2 years.